cmilando/RSV_sim/NewDirections.md

 * contact matrix

 need to figure out the correct units for p(exposure) but we have all the details we need

+We can do this in STAN pretty easily and just has to be done once.

 from this we'll know how large each community should be, and these will be randomly assigned once